Frequently Asked Questions - Attendance

 3. What happens after I have emailed about my child’s absence?

-The attendance clerk will then proceed to mark your child’s attendance record with an “Excused” or “Unexcused” absence according to Education Code and District policies.
+The attendance secretary will then proceed to mark your child’s attendance record with an “Excused” or “Unexcused” absence according to Education Code and District policies.

 4. What happens if I forget to call my child’s absence on the day of his/her absence?